deniedwin/hangman/README.md

 # Hangman (ruby terminal game)

 Guess a word where you have a fix amount of guesses.
-You can save the game or exit the game.
+You can save or exit the game.

 ## How to Play?